Sandvik Coromant And EDGECAM Demonstrate Machining Optimization

 Engineers from all over the UK learned how to make improvements for delivering cost efficiency and enhancing quality to their production methods.
 Organized by Sandvik Coromant UK’s Machine Investment Manager James Rhys-Davies, the event was attended by manufacturers considering investing in new machine tools or who have recently purchased them.

 “We demonstrated the correct ways of applying modern cutting tools and techniques so manufacturers can achieve the very best from their machine tools, and showed how to minimize tool changeover time with the Coromant Capto quick-tool-change system, keeping the green light on for as long as possible.”

 There were also demonstrations of what Sandvik Coromant calls ‘the Modern art of milling.’
-A component comprizing features such as an open slot and closed pocket was produced on a Mori Seiki SV 503 machine tool, with a solid carbide 12mm end mill and 16mm tool, using Edgecam Workflow’s Waveform Roughing Strategy to maximize material removal rates.
+A component comprising features such as an open slot and closed pocket was produced on a Mori Seiki SV 503 machine tool, with a solid carbide 12mm end mill and 16mm tool, using EDGECAM Workflow’s Waveform Roughing Strategy to maximize material removal rates.

 Other demonstrations included metal cutting on a Star sliding head machine, and ‘See the whole picture,’ featuring drilling, tapping and reaming on a 50 taper Mori Seiki vertical machining center.

 EDGECAM’s Strategic Partnership Manager Wesley Tonks says this was the first UK event to highlight the EDGECAM/Adveon interface.
 Similar open days are planned at Sandvik Coromant’s facilities around the world, working with EDGECAM resellers to create focused events.